hove-io/navitia/source/tyr/readme.md

 * the api consumption
 * some statistics

+For the authentication webservice to work, tyr_beat and tyr_worker need to be run.

-### Inscription
+### Subcription

-Inscription is done via calls to Tyr webservice.
-Tyr handle:
+Subscription is done via calls to Tyr webservice.
+Tyr handles:

 * Instances
 * Apis
 * Users
 * Keys
 * Authorization

-To create a user with access to public instances, one need only to call:

-    POST /v0/users/
-    POST /v0/users/userid/keys/

 The api returns 4XX response on failure, with a json message containing the attribute error and the message.

+For a simple user account creation see the [example section below](### example)

 ### Tyr API